Man indicted in 2015 Akron pizza shop murder

-AKRON, Ohio–A 24-year-old man was indicted in the shooting death of an employee at an Akron pizza shop.
+AKRON, Ohio--A 24-year-old man was indicted in the shooting death of an employee at an Akron pizza shop.

 Zakareia Husein was working at his family's pizza shop , Premium New York Style Pizza, on Dec 7, 2015 when a masked gunman demanded money.
 The 21-year-old handed over cash, but was shot and killed.